 Q: Do you have a store at the park?

-A: Yes, it's open from 9 a.m. – 5 p.m. but hours may vary seasonally.
-The store sells ice, milk, bread, sodas, ice cream, snacks, sundries, gifts, fishing licenses, bait, firewood and fuel (gas and diesel).
+A: Yes, hours may vary seasonally.
+The store sells ice, milk, bread, sodas, ice cream, snacks, sundries, gifts, fishing licenses, bait, and firewood.
 Camping, day use and annual passes are also available at the store.